soltiHQ/taskvisor/README.md

 #### What this example shows:
 - how tasks are defined using `TaskFn::arc`
 - how `RestartPolicy::Always` keeps the task running continuously
-- how `BackoffStrategy` delays retries after failures
+- how `BackoffPolicy` delays retries after failures
-- how `LoggerObserver` prints events to see what's happening
+- how `LogWriter` prints events to see what's happening
 - how Ctrl+C triggers graceful shutdown with a 5-second grace period

 ## 🤝 Contributing